List of neighborhoods in Buffalo, New York: Elmwood-Bidwell

-Elmwood-Bryant
+Elmwood-Bryant (Elmwood Village)

 The American Planning Association named the Elmwood Village neighborhood in Buffalo one of ten Great Neighborhoods in 2007.
 Elmwood Village is a pedestrian-oriented, mixed use neighborhood with hundreds of small, locally owned boutiques, shops, restaurants, and cafes.
-The neighborhood is located to the south of Buffalo State College.
+The neighborhood is located to the south of Buffalo State University.

 Linwood Historic District

 Runs along the entirety of Linwood Avenue from North Street in the south to West Delavan Avenue in the north.

 Lower West Side

 See West Village Historic District and Fargo Estate Historic District.